Assemble a group of players. An odd number is best, although not absolutely mandatory. There should be at least seven players.

 The moderator says "Werewolves, pick someone to kill."
 The werewolves silently agree on one villager (It's critical that they remain silent).
 The other players are sitting there with their eyes closed, and the werewolves don't want to give themselves away.
 Sign language is appropriate, or just pointing, nodding, raising eyebrows, and so on.

 Now, the moderator awakens the Doctor and says, "Doctor, who would you like to heal?"
 The Doctor selects someone they'd like to heal.
-The person chosen (which could be the Doctor himself) will survive if the werewolves had chosen to kill them.
+The person chosen (which could be himself) will survive if the werewolves chose to kill the them.
 If someone was killed, and then saved by the Doctor, the moderator will let the village know by saying, "Someone has been saved", at the beginning of day time.

 The moderator says "Seer, open your eyes.
 Seer, pick someone to ask about."
 The seer opens their eyes and silently points at another player.
 (Again, it is critical that this be entirely silent -- because the seer doesn't want to reveal his identity to the werewolves.)